 An assessment of your care needs will be undertaken and, if it is determined that you require residential care, a financial assessment will be completed by Social Services.

 The financial assessment will take into account your income (including pensions and benefits) and capital such as savings, property and investments.

 As this financial assessment is based on the assumption that you are claiming all the benefits available to you, it is important to make sure that you are.

-All of this information will then be used to decide how much you can afford to pay towards care home fees, how much funding the council will contribute, and suggest suitable care homes for you to consider.
+All of this information will then be used to decide how much you can afford to pay towards your care home fees, how much the council will contribute, and to suggest suitable care homes for you to consider.

 If there are no homes in the area that provide suitable care, the local council may be able to subsidise any additional care home costs for a more appropriate home in another area.

-For more information on funding assistance, including details of the current capital limits, visit Gov.uk , the Government’s public services information website, or speak to your GP, local Social Services department or local authority.
+For more information on funding assistance, including details of the current capital limits, visit Gov.uk, the Government’s public services information website, or speak to your local Social Services department or GP.

 Further advice and guidance can also be found on the Disability Rights UK website, including a range of free factsheets covering topics such as how to apply for an assessment from social services, care charging and changing legislation.